weipingc/bibleProjector/README.md

     Go to localhost:8888/components/BibleProjector/index.html</li>
 </ol>

+## Help
   Clicking the Help link will open the Help window, you can read detailed instructions there.

-System requirements:
+## System requirements:

   Google Chrome
     Version 44 or newer.

-Technical Notes:
+## Technical Notes:
   Polymer(http://polymer-project.org/) version 1.0 is used.

-Credentials
+## Credentials
   Weiping Chen(weiping.chen@gmail.com)
   This program is based on the works of Mr. Weiheng Hsi, Mr. Spring (chunnan.hung@gmail.com) and Paul Chang(paul.cmchang@gmail.com)